rosshiga/rosshiga.github.io/essays/autossh-rpi.md

  - 3rd party internet reachable SSH server (Wiliki, UH Unix, AWS)
  - [AutoSSH](https://linux.die.net/man/1/autossh)

 We will be using UH Unix for this document.
 Some servers may not have port forwarding enabled for security reason as you could spoof IP traffic that looks like its originating from the SSH server.

 On the note of security, I have written the SSH forward to bind to the 'localhost' on our Unix host.
 This means your data is not exposed to the internet.
 However, it is exposed to all users who can login to the Unix server with a valid account.
-If you are going to use this guide **it is mandatory to change the default password** because other users can find your port number and attempt to login.
+If you are going to use this guide **it is mandatory to change the default password** because other users can ind your port number and attempt to login.
 This can be accomplished by running the following commands as pi:

     passwd pi  # Changing your login and sudo password sudo passwd -l root # Prevents password login on root

 We use RSA key pairs for SSH.
 It is important to note that at the end of this tutorial your Raspberry Pi will contain a private key (id_rsa) that allows a login to your Unix server. **If you lose your private key or believe it is compromised you must remove it from your authorized_keys file on UH Unix to prevent someone impersonating your account.**
 ## Setting up the Pi
 We will utilize public key authentication to allow the Pi to login to UH Unix without a password prompt.
 This method utilizes a RSA key pair to bypass the need for a password.

     ssh-keygen # Run as pi
     Enter file in which to save the key (/home/pi/.ssh/id_rsa):